pnwairfire/bluesky-aws/docs/aws-setup.md

 # AWS setup

-The instructions in this doc assume thatyou already have an AWS account.
+The instructions in this doc assume that you already have an AWS account.

 ## Creating and Ec2 Instance & Installing Essentials

  - launch an ubuntu instance in the [EC2 admin console](https://us-west-2.console.aws.amazon.com/ec2/home)
    - make sure to specify a key pair that you have access to
-   - create a security group that allows ssh access - [EC2 security group console](https://us-west-2.console.aws.amazon.com/ec2/home#SecurityGroups)
+   - create a security group that allows ssh access and NFS access (port 2049) - [EC2 security group console](https://us-west-2.console.aws.amazon.com/ec2/home#SecurityGroups)
  - ssh to the EC2 instance
 ```
 ssh -A ubuntu@IP_ADDRESS -i ~.ssh/ID_FILE